-

 San Diego Archaeological Center

-The San Diego Archaeological Center is a nonprofit museum, education, and research facility where visitors can learn the story of how people have lived in San Diego County for the past 12,000 years.
+The San Diego Archaeological Center is a nonprofit museum where visitors can learn the story of how people have lived in San Diego County for the past 12,000 years.
 Founded in 1993, the Center was the first private nonprofit dedicated to the care, management, and use of archaeological collections.
-Visit our museum, which is located in the picturesque San Pasqual Valley…
+Visit our museum, which is located in the picturesque San Pasqual Valley in Escondido, one mile…

 Annual BBQ

-Join us for an afternoon of food, lively entertainment, and a gathering of San Diego’s archaeological community.
-Proceeds support our work preserving San Diego County’s archaeological record as well as school programs, lectures, workshops, and exhibits throughout the year.
-This…
+Save the date for an afternoon of food, lively entertainment, and a gathering of San Diego’s archaeological community.
+Proceeds support our work preserving San Diego County’s cultural resources as well as school programs, lectures, workshops, and exhibits throughout the year.…